scraggo/comparing-javascript-test-runners/README.md

 As you can see, all the frameworks are incredibly robust for most testing needs.
 However, if you picked one at random, it might not work for a specific use case.
 It's not an easy choice, but here's how I'd break it down:

 - 🏅Mocha is recommended if you want your tests to run in any environment.
 It's incredibly community-supported and is extend-able with your favorite 3rd-party packages.
-Using `mocha-parallel-tests` would give you a speed advantage.
+Using `mocha-parallel-tests` (or 8.x with `--parallel` enabled) would give you a speed advantage.
 - 🏅Jest is recommended if you want to get tests up and running quickly.
 It has everything built in and requires very little configuration.
 The command line and GUI experience is unmatched.
 Finally, it's the most popular and makes an excellent pair with React.
 - 🏅AVA is recommended if you want a minimalist framework with no globals.
 AVA is fast, easy to configure, and you get ES-Next transpilation out of the box.
 You don't want hierarchical `describe` blocks and you want to support a smaller project.